Quantum Enigma

 You quote famous physicists implying that our observation creates the physical world–even the Big Bang!
 Can you really believe such things?

 Our simple answer is no. Richard Feynman, who understood quantum theory as well as anyone ever did, said: Nobody understands quantum mechanics.
 What he could have said is that nobody believes quantum mechanics.
-The trouble is that quantum theory, the most battle-tested theory in all of science, says these crazy things.
-The next question is relevant here.
+The trouble is that quantum theory, the most battle-tested theory in all of science, says crazy things.

 Might a better understanding of quantum theory, resolve the quantum enigma?

-No!
-The quantum enigma does not arise from the quantum theory; it arises directly from demonstrated physical facts.
-This means that no theoretical interpretation of quantum mechanics, no string theory, no theory of everything can ever resolve the quantum enigma without discovering new, testable, physical facts.
-And we suspect, with John Bell, that the nature of this new physics will astonish us.
+No. The quantum enigma does not arise from the quantum theory; it arises directly from demonstrated (and readily understandable) physical facts.
+This means that no “interpretation” of quantum mechanics, no string theory, no theory of everything can ever resolve the quantum enigma without discovering new, testable, physical facts.
+We suspect, with John Bell, that the nature of this new physics will astonish us.

 What is your definition of “consciousness”?

 It’s similar to “awareness.”
-We use “consciousness” in the way it has been used for eight decades in discussing the “quantum measurement problem.”
-This use of “consciousness” includes the experience of free will.
+We use the term “consciousness” in the way it has been used for eight decades in discussing the “quantum measurement problem.”
+Free will involves this “consciousness.”
 Consciousness is a mysterious concept.
-We try to define our use more carefully in the book, but according to Sigmund Freud, “What is meant by consciousness we need not discuss; it is beyond all doubt.”
+We try to define our use more carefully in the book.
 (Page 172.)

 According to quantum mechanics, observation affects the thing observed.
 But does the observation have to be a “conscious” observation?